go4digital/booknow-api/README.md

 7. Download the service account json file and put the content into `google_service_account_key.json` file in project root.
 8. After that login into your google drive and create a new folder where you want to upload files.
 9. Right click on the new folder and share it with service account email id, email can we found inside downloaded json.
-10. Doulbe click on newly created folder and copy the folder id from the url.
+10. Double click on newly created folder and copy the folder id from the url in the address bar.
 11. Add the GOOGLE_DRIVE_FOLDER_ID in .env file
 12. After following all the steps, file upload should work fine.
 13. All the code related to google drive file upload is in services/fileUpload.go file.

-**Follow Example Link**
+**Follow Example Link to learn how to use gqlgen**

 > https://github.com/oshalygin/gqlgen-pg-todo-example